 If you want to get a complete overview of the available options, you should check out the official documentation.

-The WooCommerce Subscription plugin costs $199 for a single site license.
+The WooCommerce Subscription plugin costs $239 per year for a single site license.
 That might seem a bit pricey at first, but think about it in terms of VALUE, NOT cost.

 And you get support from the people who actually run the WooCommerce platform (a platform owned by Automattic, the company powering WordPress with a reputation to uphold) rather than a 3rd-party vendor who has less long-term commitment.